rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 1. Change `companyName`and `address` as required.
 Not mandatory to change.
 Do not change the address type 'AR ADDRESS'
 2. Once Company Profile is created, ensure `getProfile` API is executed so that `AR address id` is inserted into environment variables `CompanyArAddressId`

-## 4 Create AR Account for Company Profile
+## 4 Create AR Account for Company Profile OPTIONAL

 This API is to create an Account Receivable Number (AR Number) to the Company Profile created previously.
 This is required later if you want to check out the Opera Folio Window to City Ledger (Direct Billing).